coloringchaos/form-fall-16/assignments/project-3.md

 <hr>
 <br>

 # Some 3D Printing Inspiration:

+*Not all of these example projects fulfill the modular requirement of this project, they are just meant to inspire you!*

 + [pinky linkers](http://www.katehartman.com/pinky-linkers/)
 + [floating skull](http://3dprintingindustry.com/news/floating-skulls-gravity-time-3d-printing-34461/)